ArjenSchwarz/igor/README.md

 * weather:apitoken (your open weathermap token)

 The last thing you need to do is ensure that your Igor function has usage access to the key, by allowing the role to have that access.

+# DynamoDB support

+The Remember plugin uses DynamoDB to store its data.
+You will need to create a table and give your Igor function access to it.
+See the [plugin's page](https://github.com/ArjenSchwarz/igor/wiki/Plugin:-Remember) for more details.

 # TODO